menandmice/micetro_docs/guides/implementation/adding_dns.rst

 For further details, see :ref:`adding-service` in the Admin Guide.

 .. note::
-  To add a new DNS server in the Management Console, the administrator will select :menuselection:`File --> New --> DNS Server`.
+  To add a new DNS server in the Management Console, select :menuselection:`File --> New --> DNS Server`.

 DNS Servers in Active Directory Integrated Zones
 ------------------------------------------------